Scara98/Portfolio/Project 2.md

 ![Pic1](https://github.com/Scara98/Portfolio/assets/150705975/4ec05815-cd4f-41c4-bd87-a5a32b76c61e)

-Using Rstudio, the *Pearson Correlation Coefficient* between budget and gross was 0.74041.
+I ran correlations on any column that was numeric so I could see if there were any clear correlations in relation to gross movie income.
+The *Pearson Correlation Coefficient* between budget and gross was 0.74041.
 The *Pearson Correlation Coefficient* scale is -1 to 1, with 1 being a total positive correlation.
+So it is fair to say that budget and gross have a positive correlation.

 #### Create multiple tables that compare average gross for different variables